 How to Fix the Problem

 Often when people experience issues with their cooling system, they think that they need to add refrigerant.
 However, this is not a repair but a temporary fix to an ongoing problem.
 More importantly, it is in fact illegal to continually add refrigerant to a system that is known to be leaking.
-If you suspect this issue with your HVAC system, call an HVAC technician who will be able to test your system for a leak in order to confirm if that is the problem.
+If you suspect this issue with your HVAC system, call a Buda HVAC technician who will be able to test your system for a leak in order to confirm if that is the problem.
 If your unit does have a leak, finding it and repairing it is the only legal option and ultimately the best thing for your system.

 Preventing Evaporator Coil Problems